Pete Buttigieg’s Campaign Says This Wikipedia User Is Not Pete. So Who Is It?

 One possibility is that the two accounts have two different people behind them.
 Garg, who self-identified to Wikipedia as a campaign staffer, is indeed Hanumang06.
 But when he proved unable to prevent the Peter Buttigieg page from being deleted, Buttigieg or someone else very close to him took matters into their own hands by registering the Streeling account.
 Having seen the issues Garg ran into by acknowledging his campaign affiliation, Buttigieg or his new agent would have insisted that Streeling was “not affiliated with this candidate’s campaign.”
 In the spirit of the cover-up, when asked about the Streeling account, the campaign would have asked Garg to take responsibility for both.
 This scenario, though entertaining, feels a bit too conspiratorial.

-In the other, perhaps more likely, case, Garg really is ultimately responsible both accounts, but worked closely with Buttigieg and/or his campaign to raise the young future mayor’s profile.
-In this case, Garg would either have to be such good friends with Buttigieg, or such a staunch supporter, that he would feel compelled to semi-regularly tweak Buttigieg’s Wikipedia presence.
+In the other, perhaps more likely case, Garg really is ultimately responsible for both accounts, but worked closely with Buttigieg and/or his campaign to raise the young future mayor’s profile.
+In this case, Garg would have to be either such good friends with Buttigieg or such a staunch supporter that he would feel compelled to semiregularly tweak Buttigieg’s Wikipedia presence.
 He would also have to have an interest in the man who played at Pete Buttigieg’s wedding, as well as Buttigieg’s favorite watch brand.
 This scenario is more honest and almost aboveboard, except for the persistent denials by the Buttigieg camp that he or his campaigns knew anything about any of it.
 As in the first case, here the campaign would have to be so eager to dispel the notion that Pete Buttigieg would ever use Wikipedia for self-promotion that they’d even lie about Buttigieg having known someone else was editing his page on his behalf.

 Either way, unless somebody repeatedly hacked into various Buttigieg campaign computers and used that access to grab photos for Wikipedia and forge a photo permission in Buttigieg’s name, Mayor Pete is, for whatever reason, trying to conceal the truth about his relationship to Wikipedia.
 If you have any information about Streeling or any other potentially candidate-linked Wikipedia accounts, please email me.